 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

 Farmington is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Farmington’s overall crime rate is lower than average for the country.

-The citizens of Farmington are very well educated compared to the average community in the nation: 34.57% of adults in Farmington have a bachelor's degree or even advanced degree.
+The population of Farmington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.57% of adults in Farmington have a bachelor's degree or even advanced degree.